IgniteUI/igniteui-docfx/en/components/combo.md

 The combo component provides easy filtering and selection of multiple items, grouping and adding custom values to the dropdown list.
 Custom templates could be provided in order to customize different areas of the components, such as items, header, footer, etc.
 The combo component is integrated with the Template Driven and Reactive Forms.
-The igx-combo exposes intiutive keyboard navigation and it is accessibility compliant.
+The igx-combo exposes intuitive keyboard navigation and it is accessibility compliant.
 Drop Down items are virtualized, which guarantees smooth work, even if the igx-combo is bound to data source with a lot of items.
 </p>
 <div class="divider"></div>